opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/index.rst

 .. admonition:: Important
    :class: important

    Although all visualization tabs are always displayed, they may not all be available for all datasets.
-In that case, the name of the tab is grayed out.
+In that case, the name of the tab is greyed out.

 .. toctree::
    :maxdepth: 2